Moscow says strikes on Syria army threaten U.S.-Russia ceasefire plan

 ACCUSATIONS AGAINST WASHINGTON

-Russia, which support's Assad along with Iran, has called on Washington to press the moderate Syrian opposition to separate itself from Islamic State and other "terrorist groups."
+Russia, which along with Iran supports Syrian President Bashar al Assad, has called on the United States to press units of the moderate Syrian opposition to separate themselves from Islamic State and other "terrorist groups".

 Iran also condemned the U.S. military action.
 "Such moves indicate America supports terrorist groups in Syria," a foreign ministry spokesman said, according to Iranian news agencies.

-In Venezuela, Syrian U.N.
-Ambassador Bashar Ja'afari said the U.S.-led coalition strikes were intended to sink the ceasefire.

-French Foreign Minister Jean-Marc Ayrault said that despite the strikes on the Syrians, Syrian government forces were principally behind the truce violations.

-The U.S. military said the coalition stopped the attacks against what it believed to be Islamic State positions in northeast Syria after Russia informed it that Syrian forces may have been hit.
+The U.S. military said the coalition stopped the attacks against what it believed to be Islamic State positions in northeast Syria after Russia informed it that Syrian military personnel and vehicles may have been hit.

 The U.S. ambassador to the United Nations, Samantha Power, said Zakharova should be embarrassed by that claim.
-Russia's U.N. representative, Vitaly Churkin, said Russia had no "specific evidence" of U.S. collusion with Islamic State.
+Russia's U.N. representative Vitaly Churkin said Russia had no "specific evidence" of the U.S. colluding with Islamic State militants.

-The dispute should further complicate humanitarian aid deliveries to Syria, including its largest pre-war city Aleppo, where the fragile truce is under threat.
+The diplomatic row should further complicate humanitarian aid deliveries to Syria, including its largest pre-war city Aleppo where the fragile truce has been repeatedly violated.

+The U.N. told Reuters that aid trucks that had been due to move to Aleppo on Sunday morning were once again being delayed.

 Aleppo was hit by air strikes for the first time since the truce began.
 Moscow said militants there were preparing for large-scale military actions against Syria's army.

-Heavy clashes continued on Sunday east of Damascus in the rebel-held Jobar suburb, the Observatory and a witness said.
+Heavy clashes continued on Sunday east of Damascus in the rebel-held Jobar suburb, the Syrian Observatory for Human Rights and a witness said.

-The al-Rahman Legion, part of a Free Syrian Army rebel alliance, said its fighters had destroyed a government tank and killed soldiers after government forces tried to storm Jobar for the second time this week.
+The al-Rahman Legion, part of a Free Syrian Army rebel alliance there, said its fighters had destroyed a government tank and killed soldiers after government forces tried to storm Jobar for the second time this week.

-The Observatory said at least eight people died and many were seriously injured when helicopters dropped barrel bombs in a rebel-held part of the southern Syrian province of Daraa on Sunday.
+The Syrian Observatory for Human Rights said at least eight people died and many were seriously injured when helicopters dropped barrel bombs onto a town in a rebel-held part of the southern Syrian province of Daraa on Sunday.

-Insurgents say they only reluctantly accepted the initial deal to relieve the humanitarian situation in besieged areas they control, and blamed Russia for undermining the ceasefire.
+Insurgents say they only reluctantly accepted the initial deal to relieve the dire humanitarian situation in besieged areas they control, and blamed Russia for undermining the truce.

 "The truce ... will not hold out," a senior rebel official in Aleppo said.

-Rebels have also accused Russia of using the ceasefire to give the Syrian army and allied militias a chance to regroup and deploy forces.
+Rebels have also accused Russia of using the ceasefire to give the Syrian army and allied Shi'ite militias a chance to regroup and deploy forces ready for their own offensives.

 ISLAMIC STATE

 Islamic State is excluded from the truce.
-Separate U.S.-led, Damascus-led and Turkey-backed operations against the militants have continued.
+Separate U.S.-led, Damascus-led and Turkey-backed operations against the militants have continued throughout the ceasefire on various fronts.

 One Turkish soldier and six Syrian rebels were wounded on Sunday in clashes with Islamic State near the Syrian border town of al-Rai as Turkey-backed Syrian rebels pushed south towards the IS-held town of al-Bab, Turkey's Dogan News agency reported.

+Ahmed Osman, commander of the Sultan Murad rebel group, said the rebels had advanced south and west of al-Rai but could not say when they might reach al-Bab.
+"Yesterday we took two villages only, today five," he told Reuters.

-Turkey hit Islamic State targets within Syria with warplanes, according to Dogan, the Observatory and a rebel commander.
+Turkey hit Islamic State targets within Syria with warplanes, according to Dogan, Osman and the Observatory.

-On Sunday, Islamic State said it had shot down a warplane in Deir al-Zor with "anti-aircraft" guns, the same area as the coalition strikes hit the Syrian military on Saturday.
+On Sunday, Islamic State said it had shot down a warplane in Deir al-Zor with "anti-aircraft" guns, in the same area as the U.S.-led coalition strikes hit the Syrian military on Saturday.

 The Syrian military confirmed the loss of a warplane it said was carrying out an operation against rebels.

-(Reporting by Dmitry Solovyov in Moscow and Lisa Barrington in Beirut; Additional reporting by Stephanie Nebehay in Geneva, Humeyra Pamuk in Istanbul, Tom Perry in Beirut, Polina Devitt in Moscow, John Irish in New York, Patricia Zengerle in Washington, Phil Stewart in Berlin, Deisy Buitrago in Venezuela and the Dubai Newsroom; Editing by Tom Heneghan and Richard Balmforth)
+(Reporting by Dmitry Solovyov in Moscow and Lisa Barrington in Beirut.
+Additional reporting by Stephanie Nebehay in Geneva, Humeyra Pamuk in Istanbul, Tom Perry in Beirut, Polina Devitt in Moscow and the Dubai Newsroom; Editing by Tom Heneghan)